Can you honestly answer this question - "who is your target market"?

 Defining your target market, niche and ideal client makes it much easier to create effective marketing pieces.
 Some businesses may have several different types of ideal clients – eg: working women aged between 30-45, retired couples, business owners, etc. They may all be valid “ideal clients”, but each will probably have different requirements when it comes to your services, and so you will want to market to them a little differently.

-I recommend downloading our Avatar Template below and create an Avatar for each type of ideal client you have (or want!).
+I recommend creating an Avatar for each type of ideal client you have (or want!).
 Believe me, it will make marketing creation a whole lot easier.
 The more specific you get, the more effective your marketing will be and the more qualified your leads will attract.

 Avatar Dave image credit: Scott Lewis